top of page

 2. To undertake a tagging programme with state of the art electronic tags to collect evidence on the seasonal migrations, seasonal residency and behaviour of bluefin tuna caught in UK waters

-3. To provide information and advice to stakeholders
+3. To provide information and advice to interested parties

 Click on the images below for more detail on each of the three goals and how to get involved, where applicable.